Lost Boys: The History of Corey Feldman and Corey Haim's Friendship, From Teen Stardom to Tragedy

 "I think I have an addiction to pretty much everything," he told Larry King.
 "I mean, I have to be very careful with myself as far as that goes, which is why I have a support group around me consistently."

-"I feel real bad for her," the onetime heartthrob, who also at one point ballooned to over 300 pounds brought on by his drug use, also said on Nightline about Lohan.
+"I feel real bad for her," the onetime heartthrob, who at one point ballooned to over 300 pounds brought on by his drug use, also said on Nightline about Lohan.
 "She doesn't realize she's getting sick...she's sick.
 For me, rock bottom was 'I can't look in the mirror anymore.'
 I felt guilty about myself, what I was doing, no work anymore.
 I just did something about it on my own.
 She's young enough to catch it.
 I see just a version of me, female, younger."

 A & E